Browse privately in Safari on Mac

-When you use Private Browsing windows, the details of your browsing aren’t saved, and the websites you visit aren’t shared with your other devices.
+When you browse privately, the details of your browsing aren’t saved, and the websites you visit aren’t shared with your other Apple devices.

-In the Safari app on your Mac, choose File > New Private Window, or switch to a Safari window that’s already using Private Browsing.
+In the Safari app on your Mac, choose File > New Private Window, or switch to a private window that’s already open.

-A window that’s using Private Browsing has a dark Smart Search field with white text.
+A private window has a dark Smart Search field with white text.

 Browse as you normally would.